Jellybooks/omniauth-identity2/README.markdown

-# OmniAuth Identity
+# OmniAuth Identity2 (fork of omniauth-identity)

-The OmniAuth Identity gem provides a way for applications to utilize a traditional login/password based authentication system without the need to give up the simple authentication flow provided by OmniAuth.
+The OmniAuth Identity2 gem provides a way for applications to utilize a traditional login/password based authentication system without the need to give up the simple authentication flow provided by OmniAuth.
 Identity is designed on purpose to be as featureless as possible: it provides the basic construct for user management and then gets out of the way.

+## Note about this fork

+The official `omniauth-identity` gem has gone stale.
+With no disrespect to the maintainers who have generously volunteered their time and energy, they appear to have moved on and are not responding to issues and pull requests, or offers to add additional maintainers to the main project.

+Whilst the original `omniauth-identity` still *works* per se, primiarly because it's relatively small and simple piece of code, there are inevitably small issues that need attending to, especially security updates to dependencies.

+Therefore, the goal of this repository is to create a new home for a modern, yet **compatible** version of the identity strategy, where issues can be raised and addressed, and contributions welcome.

+The new name of **omniauth-identity2** is to allow for the code to be distributed via RubyGems, whilst being familiar enough so that developers will realise that it's an up-to-date version of the `omniauth-identity` gem.

+### Compatibility with omniauth-identity

+The goal is to maintain backward compatibility as closely as possible so that developers need only change a single entry in their gemfile to `omniauth-identity2` and existing code will work.

+However, the Ruby ecosystem has evolved since 2010 when the upstream repo was created and there instances where it may be necessary to drop support for integrations that are no longer maintained.
+For example, MongoMapper integration has been removed from this gem.

+If and when new features are added they will be labelled as omniauth-identity2 specific.

 ## Usage

 This can be a bit hard to understand the first time.
 Luckily, Ryan Bates made a [Railscast](http://railscasts.com/episodes/304-omniauth-identity) about it!

-You use `omniauth-identity` just like you would any other OmniAuth provider: as a Rack middleware.
+You use `omniauth-identity2` just like you would any other OmniAuth provider: as a Rack middleware.
 The basic setup for a email/password authentication would look something like this: